solana-labs/interns-codehub/cNft-Governance/governance-program-library/programs/nft-voter/README.md

-# nft-voter: create a NFT powered govereance in spl-governance
+# nft-voter-v2: create a NFT powered govereance in spl-governance
 `nft-voter` is a plugin designed to empower DAOs by leveraging NFTs and cNFTs within the spl-governance framework.
 This integration allows DAOs to manage and control their realms with an alternative way, providing both secure and a customizable governance model based on NFT ownership.

 Note: This program is still under development and is not yet ready for production use.